JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 #### Running JETSCAPE with SMASH

-As we later one want to look at the collision output from SMASH, we need to create a `smash_output` directory inside the `build` directory.
+As later we will want to look at the collision output from SMASH, we need to create a `smash_output` directory inside the `build` directory:

 ```
 cd ~/JETSCAPE/build
 mkdir smash_output
 ```

-Note: SMASH will only write to its own output in addition to the JETSCAPE output, if this directory exists.
+Note: SMASH will only write to its own output (in addition to the JETSCAPE output) if this directory exists.

 To produce the collision output, you have to add it the SMASH config file.
 Look for output section in the `smash_config.yaml` file in the `Jul28_Transport` directory.
 Add a `Collisions` section in the same way a particles section is already there.
-In the end, the section should look like this.
+In the end, the section should look like below.
 Be careful that the indentation is the same everywhere.

 ```
 Output: